Table of Contents

 The flavor of both gyoza and shumai is more likely to vary immensely depending on the ingredients used to prepare them.
 Both kinds of dumplings come in a savory flavor made by soy sauce that tends to always accompany them.

-When it comes to the flavor notes specially for shumai, it comes from ginger and scallions.
+When it comes to the flavor notes especially for shumai, it comes from ginger and scallions.
 They’re staple ingredients utilized to make these dumplings.
 In shumai dumplings, shiitake mushrooms play a vital role in increasing the flavors to a massive extent.

 Texture of Gyoza and Shumai